volfpeter/markyp-html/README.md

 Here is a list of extension built on top of `markyp-html`:

-- `markyp-highlightjs`: Work in progress at https://github.com/volfpeter/markyp-highlightjs, contribution is welcome.markyp-highlightjs
+- `markyp-highlightjs`: HTML code highlighting using `highlight.js` at https://github.com/volfpeter/markyp-highlightjs, contribution is welcome.markyp-highlightjs
-- `markyp-bootstrap4`: Work in progress at https://github.com/volfpeter/markyp-bootstrap4, contribution is welcome.
+- `markyp-bootstrap4`: Bootstrap 4 implementation at https://github.com/volfpeter/markyp-bootstrap4, contribution is welcome.

 If you have created an open source `markyp-html` extension, please let us know and we will include your project in this list.